 Make sure you see a doctor immediately.
 In some situations, courts may deny your request for compensation on the basis that you did not complete your personal responsibility in going to a doctor.

 If you could have treated any injuries quickly and effectively by going to a doctor immediately, but chose to wait your health and settlement may suffer.
 For example, if you wait six months the physical issue has potentially worsened hurting you legal case.
 So go to a doctor immediately.

 Finally, call your insurance agency.
 Let them know what happened so that they can start putting together the necessary claims and working with your lawyer.

-What Are You Entitled to After a Car Accident Injury?
+What Compensation Can You Get After a Car Accident?

 After a car accident you are entitled to compensation for things like: